BREAST & NIPPLE AREOLA RECONSTRUCTION

 Recovery, Risks and Results

 The reconstructive process is a big part of the emotional as well as the mental recovery from a breast cancer diagnosis.
 It is a legal right for the patients to be reconstructed and that this process is covered by health insurance, even if the mastectomy was performed recently or long ago.
 The most important part of the reconstructive process is the removal and treatment of the cancer.
 The reconstructive process may be delayed or performed later to ensure all oncologic therapies are completed.
 The possible risks of breast reconstruction include bleeding, infection, poor healing of incisions and anesthesia risks.
-Flap surgery also includes it’s own risk as the patient can partially or completely loose the donor and the reconstruction site as well as it’s sensation.
+Flap surgery also includes its own risk as the patient can partially or completely loose sensation at the donor and reconstruction site.
 Capsular contracture (breast firmness) and implant rupture are also a risk.

 The final results of breast reconstruction following mastectomy can help lessen the physical and emotional impact of mastectomy.
 Some breast sensation may return and scar lines will improve.
 Quality of life should improve as well as the ability to look and feel whole again.